 3. Bhoot Bangla – Years Of Spooky Rumors

-Background: William Hastings, once a Governor General of Bengal, built this ancient building as his residence.
-Called as Belvedere Estate, this haunted house and horror place in Kolkata is presently the location for an undergraduate women’s college under the University of Calcutta.
+Background: William Hastings, once a Governor-General of Bengal, built this ancient building as his residence.
+Called as Belvedere Estate, this haunted house in Kolkata is presently the location for an undergraduate women’s college under the University of Calcutta.
 The spine-chilling incidents experienced by the students of this college makes this place as of the most mysterious places in India.

 Spooky Occurrence: Rumors say that hotel girls and staffs have heard and seen an English gentleman entering the premises on his horse and galloping throughout.
 God save the spectators!